 - Locate the app you want to block from accessing those folders and uncheck the box next to it.

-- Launch the app and go to Malware Removal.
+- Go to Malware Removal.

 - Click Scan.